On Estimating the Quantum Tsallis Relative Entropy: Introduction

 As a measure of distinguishability between quantum states, the quantum Tsallis relative entropy is also related to the quantum Petz-R\'enyi relative entropy \cite{Pet86} and the quantum Chernoff bound \cite{ACM+07,ANSV08,Fan25}.
 In particular, the quantum $1/2$-Tsallis relative entropy is essentially the squared Hellinger distance (up to a constant factor) \cite{LZ04}:

 where $\mathrm{A}\rbra{\rho, \sigma} \coloneqq \tr\rbra{\sqrt{\rho}\sqrt{\sigma}}$ is known as the affinity.
 For general $\alpha$, the quantum $\alpha$-Tsallis relative entropy is known to be related to variational representations \cite{SH20}, and it can be used to quantify the coherence \cite{Ras16} and imaginarity \cite{Xu24} of quantum states.
+As a representative application, quantum Tsallis relative entropies have recently been adopted as an objective function of quantum Boltzmann machines in \cite{Wil25}.
 For more properties of the quantum $\alpha$-Tsallis relative entropy, see, e.g., \cite{FYK04}.

 The main contribution of this paper is that we provide a computational complexity picture of the estimation of the quantum Tsallis relative entropy.
 A comparison with the results for other quantum distinguishability measures is presented in \cref{tab:cmp}.
 In sharp contrast to previous work, this is, to our knowledge, the first comprehensive study of the estimation of \textit{a family of quantum relative entropies}.\footnote{Estimators for the quantum Jensen-Shannon divergence and the quantum Jensen-(Shannon-)Tsallis divergence \cite{BH09} are implied by the estimators for the von Neumann entropy \cite{AISW20,BMW16,GL20,WGL+24,WZ24b} and the quantum $\alpha$-Tsallis entropy \cite{LW25a}.
 However, these types of divergences are not relative entropies.} Specifically, our results on the estimation of the quantum Tsallis relative entropy range over the quantum query complexity, the quantum sample complexity, and the hardness in terms of computational complexity classes.
 As an application, we obtain an approach to tolerant quantum state certification with respect to the quantum Hellinger distance, which \textit{exponentially} outperforms the folklore approach based on quantum state tomography \cite{HHJ+17,OW16} in the low-rank case.
 To our knowledge, this is the \textit{first} efficient quantum tester for tolerant quantum state certification with respect to the quantum Hellinger distance.